At a Glance

 - Company: Join a rapidly expanding global Defence company with a strong reputation.

-- Why this job: Make a real impact by shaping the next generation of pilots while working with cutting-edge technology.
+- Why this job: Make a real impact by shaping the next generation of pilots and enhancing military tactics.

 Job Description: Flying Instructor - competitive salary, permanent position, onsite work.
 Location: King's Lynn.
 This role is full time, working 37 hours per week.